Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Introduction

 \section{Introduction}

-Non--Commutative Geometry, also known as {\it Quantum Geometry}, arises as a kind of {\it algebraic and physical} generalization of geometrical concepts \cite{con, prug, woro0}.
-There are a variety of reasons to believe that this branch of mathematics could solve some of the Standard Model's fundamental problems \cite{con}.
+Non--commutative geometry, also known as {\it quantum geometry}, arises as a kind of algebraic generalization of geometrical concepts \cite{con, prug, woro0}.
+There are a variety of reasons to believe that this branch of mathematics may be able to solve some of the Standard Model's fundamental problems \cite{con}.

-In total agreement with this philosophy, M. Durdevich developed on \cite{micho1, micho2, micho3} a formulation of the theory of principal bundles and principal connections in Non--Commutative Geometry's framework.
-This theory used the concept of quantum group presented by S. L. Woronovicz on \cite{woro1, woro2} playing the role of the structure group on the bundle.
-However, it uses a more general differential calculus on the quantum group that allows to extend the complete structure of $\ast$--Hopf algebra; reflecting the {\it classical} fact that for every Lie group its tangent bundle is a Lie group as well.
-Furthermore, Durdevich's formulation can {\it embrace} other {\it classical} concepts like characteristic classes and classifying spaces \cite{micho6, micho7}.
+Pursuing this philosophy, in \cite{micho1, micho2, micho3} M. Durdevich developed a formulation of the theory of principal bundles and principal connections in the non--commutative geometry framework\footnote{Called quantum principal bundles (qpb's) and quantum principal connections (qpc's).}.
+This theory uses the concept of a quantum group, as presented by S. L. Woronowicz in \cite{woro1, woro2}, which plays the role of the structure group on the bundle.
+However, it uses a more general differential calculus on the quantum group that allows one to extend the complete $\ast$--Hopf algebra structure, reflecting the {\it classical} fact that the tangent bundle of every Lie group is a Lie group as well \cite{nodg}.
+Furthermore, Durdevich's formulation embraces other {\it classical} concepts, such as characteristic classes and classifying spaces \cite{micho6, micho7}.

-On \cite{sald} one can appreciate a categorical equivalence between principal bundles with principal connections over a fixed base space $M$ and the category of associated functors called {\it gauge theory sectors}; Durdevich's theory allows to recreate this result for quantum principal bundles and regular quantum principal connections \cite{sald1}.
-All of these are clear reasons to keep developing this theory.
+The paper \cite{sald} develops a categorical equivalence between principal bundles with principal connections over a fixed base space $M$ and the category of associated functors called {\it gauge theory sectors}; Durdevich's theory allows one to recreate this result for quantum principal bundles and real, regular quantum principal connections \cite{sald1}.
+In concrete, there is a categorical equivalence between quantum principal bundles with real, regular quantum principal connections over a fixed quantum base space $B$ and the category of contravariant functors between the category of finite--dimensional corepresentations and the category of quantum vector bundles with quantum linear connections.
+This provides a clear motivation to further develop the theory.
+The question, what other interesting results from differential geometry hold in the non--commutative setting? was the starting point of this paper.